 If setting big goals seems intimidating, it’s okay to start small.
 But don’t limit yourself mentally.

-A few years ago, I set a goal to make $100,000 a year from freelancing.
+A few years ago, I set a goal to make $100,000 a year from freelance writing.
 I had no idea if I could do it but I set the goal anyway.

 And the craziest thing happened.
 Once I set that goal, I started doing things to get me closer to reaching it.